Enhancing Few-Shot Classification of Benchmark and Disaster Imagery with ABHFA-Net: Our Approaches

-Note that our $\ell_{BHS}$ closely resembled that of the ordinary negative log likelihood loss function $\ell_{nll}$ used for multi-class classification.
-The motivation of such loss is that it generalizes the softmax loss not only in the simCLR, but also in the Hellinger similarity softmax loss function as laid out in \cite{lee2024hela} and \cite{lee2025anrot}.
-As the Bhattarcharyya coefficient and Hellinger distance are complementary in the contrastive learning-based distribution aggregation, the contrastive power of the loss function can be refined further via our novel $\ell_{BHS}$.
-This can be made conspicuous by the $1-0.5\{v_{(Q,i)}, c_{(Q,j)}\}^{2}$ term which implies the penalization of any query pairs that are not similar in the square of the Hellinger distance measurement, and consequently the increment in the Bhattarcharyya coefficient.
-Similar to the cosine similarity and the Hellinger similarity softmax loss, in the denominator, we sum the numbers in parentheses over the number of positive samples and divided by two times the batch size $N$ selected per training epoch (i.e., $2N$).
+where in the above mathematical form, the gradient explosion disappear as the Hellinger distance is defined as the sum of the square of the differences in the square root of each distribution $D_{H} = \int (\sqrt{p} - \sqrt{q})^{2} dz$, which implies that the gradient computation can be performed in a more stable manner.
+Note that our $\ell_{BHAS}$ closely resembled that of the ordinary negative log likelihood loss function $\ell_{nll}$ used for multi-class classification.
+The motivation of such loss is that it generalizes the softmax loss in simCLR to address distribution comparison.
+Since the cosine similarity was used in the former, the underlying assumption is that the embedded features are of point-estimate, and they also could not account for possible collinear probabilistic distribution configurations that hint some level of correlations among the features.
+Similarly to softmax loss in simCLR, in the denominator, we summed the numbers in parentheses over the number of positive samples and divided by two times the batch size $N$ selected per training epoch (i.e., $2N$).